jackalope/jackrabbit/README.jackalope.patches.md

 # Download

-The Jackrabbit-standalone jar can be downloaded from https://s3-eu-west-1.amazonaws.com/patched-jackrabbit/jackrabbit-standalone-2.2.7-jackalope-SNAPSHOT.jar
+The Jackrabbit-standalone jar can be downloaded from https://s3-eu-west-1.amazonaws.com/patched-jackrabbit/jackrabbit-standalone-2.2.7-jackalope-SNAPSHOT.jar (or if that doesn't work, try http://patched-jackrabbit.s3-website-eu-west-1.amazonaws.com/ for further links)